 Self-hosted testimonials on provider websites?

-I have no doubt that a lot of the testimonials you are going to see on personal trainer course provider websites are real.
-But let’s be honest here – they are the easiest ones to fake.
-Some providers go as far as to self-hosting reviews from their own customers.
-They actually publish 5-star reviews on their websites!
-I haven’t seen any of the companies practising this to get anything below 5 stars(surprise, surprise).
-You can imagine how trustworthy are these self-published reviews.
+There is no doubt that a lot of the testimonials you are going to see on personal trainer course provider websites are real.
+But let’s be honest here – they are likely to be selected good ones!

 PT courses market is a very competitive one.
 Providers use different tactics to attract customers.
 Sometimes they choose shortcuts.
 As a customer, you need to examine the company you are going to do your qualifications with.